Why did you make Jung & Restless?

 Jung & Restless is an immersive, mysterious film with an awesome soundtrack that might inspire you to explore your dreams through drawing, painting or other media.

 Was it made for a specific age group?

 People of all ages like this film.
 Jung & Restless has no dialog or text and is colorful and engaging so it appeals to children.
 The film is about symbols so each viewer has a personal interpretation of what it means.

 What are you working on now?

-I am working on Fleeting Marvels, a short, experimental film about Burning Man, edited by Zak Margolis with music composed by Seth Norman.
-I walk and hike in the woods as much as possible and my hobby is making medicine from plants.
+I just finished making Fleeting Marvels, a mostly live action film (with a bit of animation) about Burning Man.
+It was designed and edited by Zak Margolis with music composed by Seth Norman.
+I hike in the forest as much as possible and I make botanical medicine and maintain a large herbal pharmacy.

 “Imaginative, playful and whimsical, Priestley’s work radiates a sense of wonder and delight about the art of animation. -Maral Mohammadian, Cartoons: the International Journal of Animation